Martchus/syncthingtray/README.md

 * macOS
 * Deepin Desktop Environment
 * Sway/Swaybar/Waybar (with caveats, see remarks below)
+* Android (still experimental and in initial development)

 This does *not* mean Syncthing Tray is actively tested on all those platforms or desktop environments.